 Overview of Regional Occupational Program Courses

-If you are ready to start a new career or to make yourself really stand out in your current career.
-ROP courses are likely a good place to start.
+If you are ready to begin a new career or to make yourself really stand out in your current career, ROP courses are a great place to start.
 Even if you simply want to learn a new skill (such as computer comprehension or auto detailing) or get your GED, you can look to Regional Occupational Programs to help you along the way.

 There are many courses available for you to choose from in your area.
 You may be able to find something in law, law enforcement, HVAC, sports medicine, sports instruction/coaching, dental assistant, or even general job searching skills – truly whatever you may be passionate about.

 There are several options for ROP locations in your area.
-Many high schools house after hours study, some community colleges host courses all day and on weekends, or you can also opt for ROP locations for some classes.
-Regardless of where you go, you will meet many fun and interesting people with the same passions as you.
-Additionally, your teacher will be highly-qualified for teaching your course and has personal experience in the industry you will be learning about.
+Many high schools house after-hours study, some community colleges host courses all day and on weekends, or you can also opt for ROP locations for some classes.
+Regardless of where you go, you will meet many fun and interesting people with the same passions as yours.
+Additionally, your teacher will be highly qualified for teaching your course and has personal experience in the industry you will be learning about.